top of page

 Due to the importance of sleep, and the significant impact the lack of sleep can have on our physical and mental health, Patrick particularly enjoys working with those experiencing sleep issues, like insomnia, waking during the night, or difficulty staying asleep.

-Patrick is currently consulting on Mondays at Malvern, with appointments available immediately.
+Patrick is currently consulting on Mondays at Malvern.

 Bookings can be made by calling 8373 5655.